-Sooner or later, no work means no paycheck—which is where the NEA Income Protection Plan comes in.
-It’s disability income insurance that helps replace part of your paycheck when you can’t work yourself.
+That’s where the NEA Income Protection Insurance Plan comes in.
+It helps replace part of your paycheck when you can’t work.

-- It pays benefits whether you’re totally or partially disabled.
-And in many cases, payments are completely tax-free.2
+- In many cases, payments are completely tax-free.2

-- It pays your NEA dues—and waives your premiums—when you’re disabled for six months or more.
-Premiums are waived during NEA-supported strikes, too.3
+- Coverage that pays your NEA dues and waives your premiums for disability lasting six months or more.

-Help secure it with the NEA Income Protection Plan.
-This exclusive program is available only to NEA members who are actively employed in the field of education 15 or more hours per week—and it’s easy to apply with just a few clicks.
+Be prepared and protect your family’s future.The NEA Income Protection Insurance Plan is only available to eligible NEA members who are actively employed in the field of education for 15 or more hours per week.

-- Choose the size of your monthly benefit in $100 increments, up to two-thirds of your regular salary, or $6,000 (whichever is less).
+- Choose your monthly benefit amount — up to two-thirds of your regular salary or $6,000.

-- Choose Short-Term (STD) or Long-Term Disability (LTD) protection.
-STD pays benefits up to a maximum of two years (depending on your age when benefits begin).
-LTD pays benefits up to age 67 or longer.
+- Choose Short-Term Disability (STD) or Long-Term Disability (LTD) protection — up to a maximum of two years for short-term coverage.

 For current account information, please contact: